Skip to main content

 Carolina Rendon, Senior Program Officer

 Carolina has over 14 years of experience working in nonprofit in the Chicago area, including in grants management, data evaluation, contract regulations, fiscal management, programmatic design, and CRM administration.
-Carolina supports multiple LISC national programs including the Financial Opportunity Center® (FOC) Network, Business Development Organizations (BDO) Network, and the Entrepreneurs of Color Fund (EOCF) as the Salesforce System Administrator managing over 750 users.
+Carolina supports multiple LISC national programs including the Financial Opportunity Center® (FOC) network, the Business Development Organizations (BDO) network, and the Emerging Developers initiative as the Salesforce System Administrator managing over 750 users.
 In addition, Carolina provides the FOC network with technical assistance and model implementation support.
 Carolina holds a dual bachelor’s degree from the University of Illinois at Chicago in finance and management and is a Certified Salesforce Administrator.

 Talia Vasquez Rader, Program Officer

-Talia manages projects and grants focused on workforce development programming, capacity building and technical assistance initiatives for LISC’s Family Income & Wealth Building program.
-She also collaborates closely with team members and leadership to develop and raise funds for new initiatives and innovations, fostering the growth and support of LISC's FOC partner network in alignment with the organization's mission.
+Talia manages projects and grants focused on workforce development programming, capacity building and technical assistance initiatives for LISC’s Income & Wealth Building program.
+She also collaborates closely with team members and leadership to develop and raise funds for new initiatives and innovations, fostering the growth and support of LISC's Financial Opportunity Center® (FOC)network in alignment with the organization's mission.
 Talia started her career as a first-grade teacher and has a decade of non-profit experience, primarily in skills training and workforce advancement.
-Talia holds a Bachelor's degree in Applied Learning and Development from the University of Texas at Austin and currently resides in her hometown of San Antonio.
+Talia holds a bachelor's degree in Applied Learning and Development from the University of Texas at Austin and currently resides in her hometown of San Antonio.

 LISC Local Office Directory